akyjoon/studio-monitors/README.md

 8. buy studio monitor via Ebay API, (not available yet)
 9. view youtube videos related to the specific studio monitor via Youtube data API (not available yet)

+You can view this work in progress app here: http://www.studiomonitors.review/